 -Business interests (such as S- or C-Corporation stock or a Limited Liability Company)

 To protect from negligence lawsuits such as your garden variety car accident.

-You may have heard the statistic that texting and driving is more dangerous than drinking and driving?
+You may have heard the statistic that texting and driving is six times more dangerous than drinking and driving?
 Even so, millions of Americans text and drive multiple times a day.
 There are few people you’ll run into who, if they are being truthful, won’t admit to that oh my gosh moment where they look up from texting only to see a bike rider they almost ran over or the fact they swerved into oncoming traffic or even just ran a red light or a stop sign.